g3w-suite/g3w-suite-documentation/install.md

 # Raw installation

-The following instructions are for a Ubuntu 22.04 LTS.
+The following instructions are for Ubuntu 24.04 LTS (Noble) with Python 3.12.3.
+This installation is useful for development but no for production deploy.

 ## Install required packages
 First step is install dev libraries packages for python module